klahnakoski/mo-deploy/docs/library-versioning.md

 * Difficult to teach what is important to a single project
 * You can not share library code with yet-more projects

 Starting a new project is difficult because you must import, in one way or another, your personal suite of useful code.
+The mono repo solution has not *isolation* within the repo and has no *synchronization* without the repo.

 ```